 "MELBOURNE.---The interminable strife over the question of marriage and divorce, raised by the misdeeds of some years ago, has reached another acute stage.
 Brother H. Gordon encloses a typewritten circular giving extracts from brother Roberts' writings on the subject, extending over a number of years.
 The views expressed, which are according to scripture and common-sense, regard marriage as "indissoluble", "saving for the cause of fornication" (Matt. v.
 32).
 An extreme party in Melbourne wishes to regard marriage as indissoluble absolutely, and has advertised its unwisdom in the Age newspaper, and apparently division has taken place.
 Faithful men and women in Melbourne have much need to remember that four souls were led by angels out of Sodom, and what the Lord says of the one who looked back ---ED.
 C."

-Concerning the background to this case, to understand the meaning which Robert Roberts had in mind when making his remarks, we must refer to his consistent teachings over a period of more than twenty years.
+Concerning the background to the above, and to understand the exact meaning which Robert Roberts had in mind when making his remarks, we must refer to his consistent teachings over a period of more than twenty tears.
 When we do so, the above suggestions we have made are completely corroborated.

 Robert Roberts, legal divorce & the terminology 'legal redress"

 The following appeared in 'The Christadelphian' November 1875 p.517.

 "The commandment to be subject to the ordinances of men does not give liberty to sue debtors at law if that course is inconsistent with the Spirit of Christ.
 If it does give liberty to sue strangers, it gives liberty to sue brethren, for "the ordinances of men' would allow this.
 Why, then, do those who advocate the liberty of legal redress against strangers, on the plea of "the ordinances of men", admit it is wrong to apply it to brethren?
 They are right in this admission; but a similar process of reasoning will show it wrong as applied to the alien, for if the permission of "the ordinances of men" can give us no liberty to proceed against the brethren, neither can that permission be used as a liberty against strangers in view of Christ's command, "Of him that taketh away thy goods, ask them not again." - (Luke vi.
 30.)